Monday Oct 16, 2017

 But no one has brought more recent attention to breast cancer than actress Julia Louis-Dreyfus.
 The Veep star revealed Sept.
 28 (less than two weeks after winning her eighth Emmy award) that she has been diagnosed with the disease.
 That highly publicized announcement may leave more women wondering whether they should be screened this month.

-I have a love-hate relationship with Breast Cancer Awareness Month -- and really, any disease-of-the-month.
+I have a love-hate relationship with Breast Cancer Awareness Month -- and really, any disease of the month campaign.
 September is Prostate Cancer Awareness Month.
 November is Pancreatic Cancer Awareness Month.
-March undefinedis Colon Cancer Awareness Month.
+March is Colon Cancer Awareness Month.
 And so on.

 The emphasis tends to be on general testing for these diseases (which may or may not affect mortality) without any mention of tailoring screening to appropriate groups.